nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 <hr/>

-In this post we will learn to
+In this post we will learn
 * Set up python in Ubuntu inside WSL
 * Install multiple python versions using deadsnakes ppa
 * Run python in WSL (Windows Subsystem for Linux)